AmeyDhanrajAmbekar/Linux/README.md

 # Linux
-This is the repo of linux commands, brief descriptions of linux commands and its uses, files Lined-up numerically,
-"all linux commands" file contains all the basic linux commands, also information of linux.
+This is the repo of linux commands, brief descriptions of linux commands and its uses, files lined-up numerically, the file "all linux commands" contains all the basic linux commands, also information of linux.